aws-samples/amazon-gamelift-unity/README.md

 The client log also outputs information about what credentials are loaded.

-# Understanding and using the Client #
+# Understandng and using the Client #

 The client also generates the usual Unity log file.
 The client operates in three modes depending on what you are doing for a server.